hashicorp/terraform-website/content/source/docs/enterprise/api/workspaces.html.md

 #### Parameters

 - `name` (`string: <required>`) - Specifies the name of the workspace, which can only include letters, numbers, `-`, and `_`.
 This will be used as an identifier and must be unique in the organization.
-- `working-directory` (`string: ''`) - Specifies the directory that Terraform will execute within.
+- `working-directory` (`string: ''`) - Specifies a relative path that Terraform will execute within.
 This defaults to the root of your repository and is typically set to a subdirectory matching the environment when multiple environments exist within the same repository.
 - `vcs-repo.oauth-token-id` (`string: <optional>`) - Specifies the VCS Connection (OAuth Conection + Token) to use as identified.
 This ID can be obtained from the [oauth-tokens](./oauth-tokens.html) endpoint.
 - `vcs-repo.branch` (`string: ''`) - Specifies the repository branch that Terraform will execute from.
-If left null or as an empty string, this defaults to the repository's default branch (e.g. `master`) .
+If left null or submitted as an empty string, this defaults to the repository's default branch (e.g. `master`) .
 - `vcs-repo.ingress-submodules` (`boolean: false`) - Specifies whether submodules should be fetched when cloning the VCS repository.
 - `vcs-repo.identifier` (`string: <optional>`) - This is the reference to your VCS repository in the format :org/:repo where :org and :repo refer to the organization and repository in your VCS provider.